dotnet/standard/docs/faq.md

 Starting with .NET Standard 2.0 we also enable referencing binaries compiled for .NET Framework through a [compat shim][netstandard-spec].

+## How does .NET Standard work with Portable Class Libraries (PCLs)?

+Certain PCL profiles are mapped to .NET Standard versions.
+The mapping can be found in [our documentation][netstandard-docs].

+For profiles that have a mapping, these two library types will be able to reference each other.

 ## What about the breaking change between .NET Standard 1.x and 2.0?

 Based on community feedback, we decided not to make .NET Standard 2.0 be a